 SPCA Volunteer Program

 A group of 400 dedicated volunteers participates in the daily walking and training of shelter dogs as well as our cat care program in order to make our animals more adoptable and reduce their emotional isolation from people during their stay at the shelter.
-In 2015, our volunteers contributed over 30,000 hours of service to the SPCA.
+In 2016, our volunteers contributed nearly 30,000 hours of service to the SPCA.
 Volunteers foster shelter animals and groom them.
 They greet visitors and help them through the adoption process, keep our shelter looking its best through various beautification projects, provide support to office and clinic staff, and help with our fund raising efforts.
 Our volunteers also promote the mission of the SPCA through community outreach and attending local events to inform others of the services we provide.

 SPCA of Westchester/My Sister’s Place Pet Safety Program

 In 2008, the SPCA and My Sister’s Place, a domestic violence shelter agency, partnered to create a Pet Safety Program.
 This program, one of a handful of programs created across the nation, developed from the growing recognition that companion animals living in violent households are often the victims of abuse, and that people seeking refuge from such situations are often unwilling to leave out of fear for their animals’ safety.
 Because many domestic violence shelters are unable to take in the companion animals of victims, both the SPCA and My Sister’s Place saw the need to create a program that would enable victims to leave their pets with SPCA foster families during their stay in the shelter system.

 Ernest Lungaro -- Director of Humane Law Enforcement